open-telemetry/opentelemetry.io/content/en/community/end-user/interviews-feedback.md

 weight: 10
 ---

-One of the core functions of the OpenTelemetry End User Working Group is to improve the project by gathering feedback from end users and sharing them with the appropriate SIGs to help drive prioritization of improvements and changes to the project.
+One of the core functions of the OpenTelemetry End User SIG is to improve the project by gathering feedback from end users and sharing them with the appropriate SIGs to help drive prioritization of improvements and changes to the project.